orykevin/catch-mole-game/README.md

 - **Score and Accuracy**: Displays score, number of clicks, and accuracy after each game.
 - **Records**: Save and display records of your best performances.

-## Game Flow
-1. Start the game by clicking the **Start Game** button.
-2. Moles will appear in random holes, and you need to click on them to score.
-3. Once you reach a target score (depending on the mode), the game will either finish or move to a harder level.
-4. View your performance (score, accuracy, and time) and try to set new records!

 ## How to Play

 1. Start the game by clicking the **Start Game** button.